-In SPORT mode, the stabilizing effect of the Lamborghini Rear-wheel Steering allows up to 90% torque to the rear wheels for maximum sportiness and driving fun on curving roads.
-Driving precision and driver feedback is improved, while maintaining safety and without compromising on comfort.
-When powering off the accelerator, less torque is shifted to the front axle to enhance the car’s agility, with oversteer and drifting easy using light throttle and steering wheel control.
+In SPORT mode, the stabilising effect of the Lamborghini Rear-wheel Steering allows up to 90% torque to the rear wheels for maximum sportiness and driving fun on curving roads.
+Driving precision and driver feedback is improved while maintaining safety and without compromising on comfort.
+When powering off the accelerator, less torque is shifted to the front axle to enhance the car’s agility, with oversteer and drifting easy using the light throttle and steering wheel control.

-In CORSA, drivers experience less intrusive dynamic and traction control intervention while maintaining driving precision and traction.
-High levels of damping force maximize driver feeling and feedback from driver inputs including steering, braking and throttle.
-Counter-phase steering is enhanced in high-performance situations and torque is balanced to both axles, with a maximum 80/20 split to rear and front for more neutral behavior and to maximize track-oriented performance.
+In CORSA, drivers experience less intrusive effective and traction control intervention while maintaining driving precision and traction.
+High levels of damping force maximise driver feeling and feedback from driver inputs including steering, braking and throttle.
+Counter-phase steering is enhanced in high-performance situations and torque is balanced to both axles, with a maximum 80/20 split to rear and front for more neutral behaviour and to maximise track-oriented performance.

 The engine and exhaust

-The Lamborghini Aventador’s naturally aspirated twelve cylinder, 6.5 liter engine outputs an additional 40 hp over its predecessor, to a maximum 740 hp, with a 690 Nm of torque at 5,500 rpm.
-To achieve the power increase, both VVT (Variable Valve Timing) and VIS (Variable Intake System) have been optimized in order to obtain an enriched torque curve.
+The Lamborghini Aventador’s naturally aspirated twelve cylinders, 6.5-litre engine outputs an additional 40 hp over its predecessor, to a maximum 740 hp, with a 690 Nm of torque at 5,500 rpm.
+To achieve the power increase, both VVT (Variable Valve Timing) and VIS (Variable Intake System) have been optimised to obtain an enriched torque curve.
 Additionally, the maximum engine revs have been increased from 8,350 to 8,500 rpm.

-A dry weight of just 1,575 kg provides a weight-to-power ratio of just 2.13 kg/hp.
+The dry weight of just 1,575 kg provides a weight-to-power ratio of only 2.13 kg/hp.
 Acceleration from 0-100 km/h is reached in 2.9 seconds, with a top speed of 350 km/h.
-Transmission is provided by Lamborghini’s lightweight Independent Shifting Rod (ISR) 7-speed shifting system, providing robotized gear shifts in up to 50 milliseconds.
+Transmission is provided by Lamborghini’s lightweight Independent Shifting Rod (ISR) 7-speed shifting system, providing robotised gear shifts in up to 50 milliseconds.